alex-bahena/PWDGenerator/README.md

 First prompt: Please choose length of password (8 - 128 characters):
 You will need to type the lenght of your password wich is minimum 8 and maximum 128 characters.

-Next Promot: Choose type of characters:
+Next Prompt: Choose type of characters:
 You will have 3 options wich is M, U, L.

 M = Mixed Uppercase and Lowercase.